-A Penguin attack has dropped your pages down the pecking order and low quality links are to blame.
-You need an action plan to get you back into Google’s good graces.
-Here you’ll get an understanding of the Google Penguin Update and Google’s efforts against over-optimization and how to clear your site from resulting penalties.
+If your webpages have dropped down the pecking order in search results, low quality links may be to blame.
+You need an action plan to get back into Google’s good graces.
+Here you’ll get an understanding of Google’s efforts against over-optimization and how to clear your site from resulting penalties.

 On April 24, 2012, Google made a significant change to its search ranking algorithm.
-The change, now known as the Penguin Update, improves the detection of ranking manipulation based on link value and downgrades a site’s rankings in turn.
+Known as the Penguin Update, the change improved the detection of ranking manipulation based on link value and downgraded a site’s rankings in turn.

 The number and quality of inbound links to a site or page are factors in the Google ranking algorithm.
-Increasing the number of links to a site using anchor text optimized for keyword relevance is seen as a signal of increased relevance.
+Increasing the number of links to a site using anchor text optimized for keyword relevance once worked to signal increased relevance — until Penguin.
 There are several indications of the quality of a link including the authority level of the linking page and the relevance of the link ━ whether or not the two pages are about the same thing.

-In seeking to improve a site’s search rankings, some have found that growing the number of inbound links to a domain results in ranking boost.
-Schemes to take advantage of this behavior by use of tactics that artificially inflate inbound link counts are seen as a manipulation of the ranking algorithm.
+In seeking to improve a site’s search rankings, some sites found that growing the number of inbound links to a domain resulted in a ranking boost.
+Schemes to take advantage of this behavior by use of tactics that artificially inflate inbound link counts are a manipulation of the ranking algorithm.
 Google aims to neutralize or even penalize rankings of sites with manipulative intent.
 The search engine showed a drastic effort to discourage this form of manipulation with the Penguin Update.